 By State Representative Sandra Scott (D-Rex)

-Representative Sandra Scott represents the citizens of District 76, which includes portions of Clayton and Henry counties.
-She was first elected to the House of Representatives in 2010 and currently serves on the Defense & Veterans Affairs, Human Relations & Aging, Legislative & Congressional Reapportionment, Science and Technology and Special Rules committees.
+Representative Sandra Scott represents the citizens of District 76, which includes portions of Clayton County.
+She was elected to the House of Representatives in 2010 and currently serves as the Minority Caucus Chief Deputy Whip.
+She also serves on the Banks & Banking, Defense & Veterans Affairs, Human Relations & Aging, Insurance and Reapportionment and Redistricting committees.